 1. Start Networking

-To scale up your networking, make sure to decide on a business name.
+To scale up your networking, make sure to decide on a business name and your own logo.

 Once you have a name and a logo, divide your time marketing in the real world (offline) and online.
 Join local community groups, forums, and so on, and learn how to advertise services online without being tagged as spam.